 - In extreme cases, coma or even death

 How To Help Someone Suffering From Prescription Opiate Abuse

 Opiate abuse is particularly dangerous in that it can lead to further abuse of other opiates, such as heroin.
 As the National Institute on Drug Abuse (NIDA) explains, “The current epidemic of prescription opioid abuse has led to increased use of heroin, which presents similar dangers.”
 Rather than waiting until abuse becomes a problem that plagues someone for life, it may be best to seek help for someone suffering before it is too late.
-The best way to help someone recover from prescription opioid abuse or addiction is comprehensive opioid addiction treatment.
+The best way to help someone recover from prescription opiate abuse or addiction is comprehensive opiate addiction treatment.

 For those who have been affected by long-term abuse, or whose addiction is severe, an inpatient stay at a rehab facility may be the best situation for their recovery.
 Rehab facilities allow patients to heal first through drug detox, cleansing the body of harsh chemicals, then through assisted living in a supportive environment.
 Recovering individuals receive daily care, help with medication, therapy, and counseling.
 In some facilities, treatment may even be tailored to individual need.
 Wherever you or your loved one decide to go for treatment, inpatient rehab centers can help you on the way to recovery.

 Begin Recovery Today